linux-system-roles/firewall/README.md

 Variables
 ---------

+The firewall role uses the variable `firewall` to specify the parameters.
+This variable is a `list` of `dict` values.
+Each `dict` value is comprised of one or more keys listed below.
 These are the variables that can be passed to the role:

 ### zone